Visiting the Vatican, inside the Vatican information and a tour booking service from renowned Rome tour guide Dara McCarthy.

 I can also provide you with a private car and driver to collect you from Rome’s Airport or Civitavecchia Port and bring you to your hotel or the Vatican and return you there when you leave Rome.

 The side menu lists the various parts of the Vatican so you can decide what you would like to see on your tour or visit.

-The Vatican is a walled country about the size of a village or city suburb on the left bank of the Tiber in Rome.
+The Vatican is a walled country about the size of a village or city suburb on the left or West bank of the Tiber in Rome.
 About half of the site is open to the public such as the Sistine Chapel, St. Peter’s Basilica, the Raphael Rooms, the Vatican Museums, the Papal Tombs and St. Peter’s Dome.